SHeaP: Self-Supervised Head Geometry Predictor Learned via 2D Gaussians: Methodology

 where $\mathbf{R_c}$ represents canonical rotations, $\bm{\mu_c}$ the canonical position, and $\mathbf{S_c}$ the canonical scaling of the parent's triangle.
-Note that while the scaling matrix $\mathbf{S_p}$, with a null scale in the normal direction, affects the final scale $\mathbf{S}$, the scaling vector $\mathbf{s_p}$, which affects the Gaussian's position $\bm{\mu}$, has a non-null normal scale.
-This allows the Gaussian to move outside the mesh, capturing regions and details not modeled by the underlying 3DMM.
+Note that the scale in the normal direction, \( s_p^n \), does not influence the final scale of the 2D Gaussian \( \mathbf{S} \), which is defined solely in the UV directions.
+However, it does affect the Gaussian’s center position \( \bm{\mu} \), introducing offsets along the surface normal of the mesh.
+This allows the Gaussian to extend beyond the mesh surface, capturing regions and details not represented by the underlying 3DMM.

 \paragraph{Illumination Model.} For Gaussian $i$, the Gaussians Regressor outputs an RGB albedo color $\mathbf{a}_i \in \mathbb{R}^{3}$.
 To compute the final color of each splat, we combine this with a Lambertian shading model based on Spherical Harmonics (SH) \cite{sphericalharmonics}.
 The ViT predicts a vector of lighting principal component weights from the source image: $\bm{\ell}_\textit{source}$.
 These weights are then transformed into spherical harmonics coefficients $\bm{w}_{SH}$ via the Basel Illumination Prior \cite{egger2018occlusion} PCA space $\bm{w}^{SH} = \bm{P} \bm{\ell}_\textit{source}$, where $\bm{P}$ is a $D \times 27$ matrix of eigenvectors.
 Splitting these weights by color channel $j$, we compute the final color